Structured Shrinkage Priors: Discussion

-This material has several additional applications and extensions.
-Throughout, we have focused on the development of structured shrinkage prior distributions for regression coefficients in generalized linear models, however the same distributions could be used to model correlated and heavy-tailed errors as in \cite{Finegold2011}, as alternatives to Gaussian process models, or to construct shrinkage priors for other quantities, e.g. covariance matrices \citep{Daniels2002}.
-Also, the elliptical slice sampling procedure we use to construct a tractable Gibbs sampler for simulating from $p(\bs s | \bs \beta, \bs \theta)$ under the SPN, SNG and SPB priors can be to perform posterior inference under other novel structured generalizations of \emph{any} shrinkage priors that can be represented using Hadamard products involving a normal random vector.
-This includes the popular horseshoe prior, as well as others \citep{Polson2010, Bhattacharya2015}.
-Last, a natural extension to this work would treat $c$ and $q$ as unknown under the SNG and SPB priors, respectively.
-We might perform maximum marginal likelihood estimation of $c$ or $q$ or assume prior distributions for $c$ and $q$, the latter at the cost of possibly sparse posterior mode estimates of $\bs \beta$.
+We have focused on the development of structured shrinkage prior distributions for regression coefficients, however the same distributions could be used to model errors as in \cite{Finegold2011} or as alternatives to Gaussian processes.
+We could also construct shrinkage priors for covariance matrices by extending \cite{Daniels2002} or building on the matrix-$F$ prior distribution for covariance matrices introduced in \cite{Mulder2018}, which assumes that $\bs \Sigma \stackrel{d}{=} \bs S \bs \Omega \bs S'$, where $\bs \Omega^{-1}$ has an inverse-Wishart distribution with scale $\bs I_p$ and degrees of freedom $\delta + k - 1$ and $\bs S\bs S'$ has a Wishart distribution with scale $\bs \Xi$ and degrees of freedom $\nu$.
+We could define distributions for covariance matrices according to $\bs \Sigma \stackrel{d}{=} \text{diag}\left\{\bs s\right\} \bs \Omega \text{diag}\left\{\bs s\right\}$ for $\bs s \sim \text{normal}\left(\boldsymbol 0, \boldsymbol \Psi\right)$, $s^2_j \stackrel{i.i.d.}{\sim} \text{gamma}(c, c)$, or $s^{2}_j$ independently distributed according to a polynomially tilted positive $\alpha$-stable distribution with index of stability $\alpha = q/2$ and $\mathbb{E}[s^2_j] = 1$.
+Also, the elliptical slice sampling procedure we use to construct a tractable Gibbs sampler for simulating from $p(\bs s | \bs \beta, \bs \theta)$ under the SPN, SNG and SPB priors can be to perform posterior inference under other novel structured generalizations of other shrinkage priors that can be represented using Hadamard products involving a normal random vector, including the horseshoe and Dirichlet-Laplace priors \citep{Polson2010, Bhattacharya2015}.
+Popularity of the horseshoe prior suggests that a structured generalization may be especially valuable.
+Additional extensions might be to assess whether or not conditions for the convergence of elliptical slice sampling algorithms provided in \cite{Natarovskii2021} hold for the proposed elliptical slice sampling procedure and to improve scalability of the proposed elliptical slice sampling procedure with respect to $p$, the total number of penalized covariates.
+As shown in the appendix, seconds per posterior draw increases and minimum effective sample size decreases under these structured priors as more penalized covariates are used.
+The time costs of using structured priors as opposed to their independent counterparts increases with the number of penalized covariates and is greater for priors that encourage sparsity more aggressively.

+Another extension to this work would treat $c$ and $q$ as unknown under the SNG and SPB priors, respectively, and perform maximum marginal likelihood estimation of $c$ or $q$ or assume prior distributions for $c$ and $q$.

+Last, an extension might consider modifications of the proposed priors that continue to allow for structure in the presence of extreme elementwise sparsity, e.g. extensions of SNG and SPB priors that allow for correlated scales and extensions of the SPN prior that can encourage shrinkage more aggressively by considering elementwise products of more than two normal vectors.